 This is the first step in the process of AIA billing.
 The G702 Application essentially is an application in which the architect reviews the contractor’s application for payment for approval.

-Imagine this as you pick up a major catering order that you paid in full.
+Imagine this: You pick up a major catering order that you paid in full.
 You get home, start setting out the food and realize a quarter of your order is missing.
 You’ve already paid expecting everything to be there and now have to go through a hassle of getting this fixed.
-The chefs are less motivated to complete this as they’ve already been paid, and it is more time on your hands.
+The chefs are going to be less motivated to fix this issue as they have already been paid in full.

-Likewise, with a construction project, the project may seem complete, but parts could be missing.
-To avoid this, there is a percentage of the contract, around 5 -10 percent that is not paid out until the project is completed.
-Typically, a punch list is created so the contractor can check that each detail is completed.
+To avoid parts of the project not being completed or being done inadequately there is a percentage of the contract, around 5 -10 percent that is not paid out until the project is completed.
+Typically, a punch list is created so the contractor can check that each detail is completed to standard.